 Our sheep are Montadale and Romeldale/CVM.
 The flock is raised primarily on an intensive grass grazing programs.
-They graze both at the farm and on solar fields owned by Apple, Inc. We are proud to work with Apple in their initiative to meet goals of a greener and cleaner environment by cutting down on the need for traditional techniques to maintain vegetation at the solar sites.
-Most of our supplemental grain and hay fed to the sheep are grown on our farm.
+Most of our supplemental grain and hay fed to the sheep are also grown on our farm.

-We sell wool and meat from our sheep both on the farm and at local farmers markets, fiber festivals as well as online via our Etsy store.
-Our production and market area are expanding every year.
+We sell wool and meat from our sheep on the farm, at local farmers markets, fiber festivals as well as online via our Etsy store.
+Our production and market areas are expanding every year.
 Our raw wool is sold direct-to-consumer as well as being sent to fiber processing facilities to be processed into roving and finished yarns for sale.
-Annually, we attend fiber festivals throughout the Eastern shore, including the Maryland Sheep and Fiber Festival in West Friendship Maryland and the Southeastern Animal Fiber Festival.
+Annually, we attend fiber festivals throughout the Eastern shore, including the Maryland Sheep and Fiber Festival in West Friendship Maryland and the Southeastern Animal Fiber Festival in Asheville, NC.
 Fleeces produced by Windy Wool Windings have won multiple Grand Champion and Reserve Grand Champion awards including the North Carolina Mountain State Fair, Southeastern Animal Fiber Festival and Maryland Sheep and Wool Festival.

 Montadale sheep were created in the U.S. by R.H Matting during the 1950’s.
 They were a cross of North Country Cheviot rams with Columbia ewes.
 Montadales have a very white fleece that is lower in lanolin than most fine/medium wools.
 It has a very springy handle that makes it a great spinning yarn as well as wonderful for blending with wools, such as alpaca and llama, that are low in memory.
 The breed also occasionally produces black sheep, ranging in color from the rare true black to pale pewter, with every gradient of gray in between.
 The wonderful crystal white color of the Montadale can be dyed to create a very clear, rich color.